-The School Visitation Rights Act permits employed parents/guardians, who are unable to meet with educators because of a work conflict, the right to time off from work under certain conditions to attend necessary school functions such as parent-teacher conferences.
-Letters verifying participation in this program are available from the school office upon request.
+The School Visitation Rights Act permits employed parents/guardians, who are unable to meet with educators because of a work conflict, the right to time off from work under certain conditions to attend necessary school functions such as parent-teach conferences, academic meetings, and behavioral meetings.
+Letters verifying participation in this program are available from th school office upon request.